-(3) On March 1, 2013, each NEO received time-based restricted stock awards under the 2011 Omnibus Incentive Compensation Plan which vest ratably over a three year period.
+(3) On March 5, 2014, each NEO received time-based restricted stock awards under the 2011 Omnibus Incentive Compensation Plan which vest ratably over a three year period.

-On March 1, 2013, each NEO received performance-based awards under the 2011 Omnibus Incentive Compensation Plan which cliff-vest after three years and are subject to a targeted earnings per share growth rate (75% of value) and cumulative cash flow generated (25% of value) over the performance period.
-Attainment of these awards can vary from 7.5% if the lowest milestone is attained to a maximum of 237.5% of the target award.
+On March 5, 2014, each NEO received performance-based awards under the 2011 Omnibus Incentive Compensation Plan which cliff-vest after three years and are subject to a targeted earnings per share growth rate (75% of value) and return on invested capital (25% of value) over the performance period.
+Attainment of these awards can vary from 7.5% if the lowest milestone is attained to a maximum of 237.5% of the

-Outstanding Equity Awards at Fiscal Year End for 2013
+Outstanding Equity Awards at Fiscal Year End for 2014

-The following table summarizes the outstanding equity awards to the NEOs as of December 31, 2013:
+The following table summarizes the outstanding equity awards to the NEOs as of December 31, 2014: